Bizarrespace/254-Open-Source-SoftDev/notes/november/studyforQuiz.md

 * Command to remove a user through admin ssh login
   * sudo userdel -r pete

+ # Lab 13
+ * installing new desktops
+   * sudo apt-get install kubuntu-desktop
+     * Then after logging out of the desktop, at the bottom right, you see a gear selector, you can then change your desktop

 # Quiz Structure
 * 12 Questions